Tencent-RTC/TUIRoomKit/Web/vue3/README.md

 │ └── views // Example project routing page
 └── vite.config.ts
 ```
-### Step 1: Create the TRTC application
+### Step 1.
+Create a TRTC application
 1. Enter the [Application Management](https://www.tencentcloud.com/account/login) interface of the Tencent Cloud Live Audio/Video Console, select Create Application, enter the application name,click **Create Application**.
-2. Click on the corresponding application entry and **Application Information**, as shown in the following image.
+2. Find your application in the application list and Click **Application Info**.
     <img src="https://cloudcache.intl.tencent-cloud.com/cms/backend-cms/a12607f338b311ed8088525400463ef7.png" width="900">
-3. Once in the application information, record the SDKAppID and key as shown below.
+3. Follow the steps below to get the application’s `SDKAppID` and key.
     <img src="https://cloudcache.intl.tencent-cloud.com/cms/backend-cms/a0eb96e038b311ed8088525400463ef7.png" width="900">

 >!
-This function uses both Tencent Cloud [Real-time Audio and Video TRTC](https://www.tencentcloud.com/document/product/647/35078) and [Instant Messaging IM](https://www.tencentcloud.com/document/product/1047) two basic PaaS services, and the instant messaging IM service will be opened simultaneously after real-time audio and video is opened.
-IM is a value-added service, please refer to [IM Price Description](https://www.tencentcloud.com/document/product/1047/34350) for detailed billing rules.
+This component uses two basic PaaS services of Tencent Cloud: [TRTC](https://intl.cloud.tencent.com/document/product/647/35078) and [IM](https://intl.cloud.tencent.com/document/product/1047).
+When you activate TRTC, IM will be activated automatically.
+For information about the billing of IM, see [Pricing](https://intl.cloud.tencent.com/document/product/1047/34350).

 ### Step 2: Download the source code and configure the project
-1. Clone or download this repository source code directly, **Welcome Star**, thanks~~
+1. Clone or download the source code in our repository (**You can start the repository to save it**).
-2. find and open the `Web/vue3/src/config/basic-info-config.js` file.
+2. Find and open `Web/vue3/src/config/basic-info-config.js`.
-3. Configure the relevant parameters in the `basic-info-config.js` file.
+3. Configure parameters in `basic-info-config.js`:
 	<img src="https://qcloudimg.tencent-cloud.cn/raw/d05a18af04758e352f9afcb0925d105c.png" width="900">
-	- SDKAPPID: default is 0, please set it to the SDKAppID recorded in step 1.
+	- SDKAPPID: 0 by default.
+Set it to the `SDKAppID` obtained in step 1.
-	- SECRETKEY: default is '', please set it to the key information recorded in step 1.
+	- SECRETKEY: '' by default.
+Set it to the key obtained in step 1.

 ### Step 3: Run the example